universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis/README.md

 ## How to run

-Note that the entire execution of the *launch* script may take more than 24 hours.
+Note that the entire execution of the *launch.sh* script may take more than 24 hours.
 That includes training the models for 100 epochs (which should be fast), launching all the tests (the *map* and *noise* tests will take the longest), and then training again for 100 epochs with mixed classes and launching the *mixed* test.
 In case that everything works fine, training for thousands of epochs may last even longer (and it will be necessary to repeat all the tests).

 ### With the 'sh' script